OrensteinLab/UniLib/README.md

 **Introduction**

-We present a CNN desinged to predict the fluorescence levels on a scale of 1-4 of a DNA sequences.
+We present a CNN designed to predict the fluorescence levels on a scale of 1-4 of a DNA sequences.
 As a part of this study we generated dataset comprising of around 150k DNA sequences, each sequence is 116 long with the first 15 nt being a barcode, it is possible to ignore the first 15 nt (we discovered it doesnt change the results).